EgorZhuk/pentaho-reporting/README.md

 On a command line in the project directory, call

-	ant resolve
+	mvn clean install -Dmaven.test.skip=true

-to download all libraries.
+to build all modules without running tests.

 If you’re going to use IntelliJ for your work, you are all set now and can

 start our IntelliJ project.

-To build all projects locally, invoke

-	ant continuous-local-testless

-to run.

-If you feel paranoid and want to run the tests while building, then use the ‘continuous-local’ target.
+If you feel paranoid and want to run the tests while building, then remove the ‘-Dmaven.test.skip=true’ and add ‘-Dtest.long=true -Dtest.performance=true’ the command.
 This can take quite some time, as it also runs all tests.
 Expect to wait an hour while all tests run.

-	ant continuous-local

-After the process is finished, you will find “Report Designer” zip and tar.gz packages in the folder “/designer/report-designer/assembly/dist”.
+After the process is finished, you will find “Report Designer” zip and tar.gz packages in the folder “/designer/report-designer-assembly/target”.

-If you get OutOfMemoryErrors pointing to a JUnitTask, or if you get OutOfMemory “PermGen Space” errors, increase the memory of your Ant process to 1024m by setting the ANT\_OPTS environment variable:
+If you get OutOfMemoryErrors pointing to a JUnitTask, or if you get OutOfMemory “PermGen Space” errors, increase the memory of your Ant process to 1024m by setting the MAVEN\_OPTS environment variable:

-	export ANT\_OPTS="-Xmx1024m -XX:MaxPermSize=256m"
+	export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256m"

 ### Building the project on a CI server